 Following the success of this study, Crest® with Fluoristan® dentifrice launched into a number of test markets in 1955, followed by national expansion in January, 1956.
 In 1960, and again in 1964, the American Dental Association confirmed that Crest effectively prevents tooth decay, reporting that “Crest has been shown to be an effective anticavity dentifrice that can be of significant value when used in a conscientiously applied program of oral hygiene and regular professional care” in granting its Seal of Acceptance (Figure 2).13,14 In 1976, the American Chemical Society recognized Crest with fluoride as one of the 100 greatest discoveries of the previous 100 years.15

-The following sections will explain the mechanism of action of fluoride, and common fluorides in dentifrices will be described.
+The following sections will explain the mechanism of action of fluoride, and common fluoride actives used in dentifrices marketed in the U.S.